bennyschmidt/ragdoll/README.md

 `GREETING`

-Set to `true` to have the persona initiate the conversation with an introduction.
+Set either a root query (example: `"who are you?"`) to have the persona initiate the conversation with an introduction, or `false` to skip the greeting.

 `CACHE`